Chartered is your mark of excellence.

 By becoming Chartered, you measure your practice against international standards and earn the respect of your peers.
 What’s more, Chartered engineers are first in line for added responsibility and bigger projects.

-If you’ve just finished studying, Chartered may seem a long way away.
-We usually recommend that early-career engineers look at the Chartered credential after they have around five years’ experience - but some ambitious Chartered engineers have worked hard to get there in just three years.
+If you’ve just finished your studies, getting Chartered may seem a long way away.
+We recommend early-career engineers start their journey to Chartered as soon as possible then apply for the Chartered credential once they have at least five years’ experience.

 Here's what they have to say about the Chartered process